jalateras/version/README.md

 ## A Skelton Micro Seervice in Go

-Puts together
+A simple layout for a micro service written in `golang`

 ### Configuration
 We are using the [codegansta cli](https://github.com/codegangsta/cli) package for all configuration management.

-### Middleware
+### Server
-We are using the [megroni](https://github.com/codegangsta/negroni) component for our middleware
+We are using the [echo](https://github.com/labstack/echo) micro web framework for the foundation of our micro services.

-### Router
-The [gorilla mux](https://github.com/gorilla/mux) package is used for the router.
+It is super fast and provides the ability to plug in middleware and a pretty neat router.

 ### Logging
-The [logrus](https://github.com/Sirupsen/logrus) pzckage is used for logging and is API compatible wit hthe standard library logger.
+The [logrus](https://github.com/Sirupsen/logrus) package is used for logging and is API compatible wit hthe standard library logger.

+### TODO

+* Add some simple metrics (in-memory)
+* Add some health checks
+* Add tests